Montana-Media-Arts/sonic-programming/Syllabus.md

 ### Software

 For this semester, we will primarily be utilizing [SuperCollider](https://supercollider.github.io) (SC).
+This tool is chosen because it is open-source, cross-platform compatible, widely used, and incredibly powerful.

 > [SuperCollider](https://supercollider.github.io) is a platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound.
 It is free and open source software available for Windows, macOS, and Linux.
 >